run-ai/docs/docs/admin/integration/clearml.md

 ## Terminology

-* Run:AI uses _Projects_.
+* Run:ai uses _Projects_.
 A Project is assigned to users and contains information such as quota, affinity, and more.
-A Run:AI Project is implemented as a Kubernetes namespace.
+A Run:ai Project is implemented as a Kubernetes namespace.
 * ClearML allows the Reesearcher to run _Experiments_.
-Experiment is equivalent to a Run:AI Job.
+Experiment is equivalent to a Run:ai Job.
 A ClearML Experiment is sent to a ClearML _Queue_ for execution.
 * ClearML execute _Agents_.
 An agent runs on a Kubernetes namespace.
 An Agent is configured to watch a Queue.
 The Agent fetches an experiment from the queue for execution within the Kubernetes namespace.

 ## Step by Step Instructions